cyberix3d/Cyberix3D/README.md

 # Cyberix3D
 The Cyberix3D Engine can take an XML file and run it as a game.
-The XML can be generated through any text editor or through a graphic editor with a user-friendly GUI.
+The XML can be generated through any text editor or through a graphics editor with a user-friendly GUI.

 The Cyberix3D will be built on top of the Urho3D engine.
 Here is an example project of the Urho3D engine: